nimaip/fencing_flask/VERCEL_DEPLOYMENT.md

    - Visit `/health` to check if app is running

 3. **Check Function Logs**:
-   - Look for import errors or timeout messages
+   - Look for any remaining error messages

 ## Alternative Deployment Options